 If you haven’t enjoyed the movie before then, we highly recommend it, especially over vacation.

 Richard Curtis is very much the master of British comedy, and this ensemble piece sees a number of characters preparing for Christmas.
-Hugh Grant puts in a solid show as the cool Prime Minister, and Liam Neeson plays a grieving dad whose step-son is in love with a singer in his school band.
+Hugh Grant puts in a solid show as the cool Prime Minister and Liam Neeson play a grieving dad whose stepson is in love with a singer in his school band.

 Meanwhile, Colin Firth is a struggling writer who catches his girlfriend cheating on him with his brother, leading him to continue his writing overseas, where he (of course) falls in love with a maid.